Vlahaka/Unified-framework/bh_merger.md

 In the traditional metaphor of Russian dolls, each inner layer is smaller than the one before.
 This image has been casually invoked in speculative cosmology to represent nested universes.
 However, this analogy breaks down under deeper scrutiny.
 What if, instead, each "doll" is not smaller at all?

+---

 > **What if size is only perceived to decrease due to extreme gravitational compression from the parent domain?**

 Let us reconsider the black hole not as an end point, but as an origin — a boundary surface beyond which a new spatial domain is generated.
-From within this newly formed universe (ours), we see a full 3D space, expanding and evolving.
+From within this newly formed universe, we see a full 3D space, expanding and evolving.
 But from the parent universe's perspective, the entire interior is gravitationally compressed into a point-like singularity.
 This mismatch between perspectives — internal and external — creates the illusion of scale difference.
 >
 > From the outside, the child universe appears infinitely small and dense.
 >